srinjoyc/fcl-docs/README.md

 > :warning: **This method can only be used in web browsers.**

 Calling this method will authenticate the current user via any wallet that supports FCL.
-Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a wallet.
-Once the wallet provider has authenticated the user, FCL will set the values on the [current user](##`CurrentUserObject`) object.
+Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a wallet to authenticate with.
+Once the wallet provider has authenticated the user, FCL will set the values on the [current user](##CurrentUserObject) object for future use and authorization.

 ### Note